Chapter 1. Overview of Red Hat Decision Manager on Red Hat OpenShift Container Platform

 You can deploy Red Hat Decision Manager into a Red Hat OpenShift Container Platform environment.

 In this solution, components of Red Hat Decision Manager are deployed as separate OpenShift pods.
-You can scale each of the pods up and down individually, providing as few or as many containers as necessary for a particular component.
+You can scale each of the pods up and down individually to provide as few or as many containers as required for a particular component.
 You can use standard OpenShift methods to manage the pods and balance the load.

 The following key components of Red Hat Decision Manager are available on OpenShift: